Tosoks67/SALG-Application-/README.md

   3. Minutes of the Quota done,
   4. Your Total Time,
   5. The Current Quota
-  6. Permament Note
+  6. Permanent Note

-*After that, there will be a folder called "SALG" created in your %appdata% directory which will contain:*
+*After that, there will be a folder called "SALG" created in your `%appdata%` directory which will contain:*
   - data.json - **data** in previous releases
   - prefs.json - **misc** in previous releases
   - notes.txt - **notes** in previous releases
+  - backup folder - self-explanatory, stores your backups

 *These files store your data.
 Run the "Remove Data.bat" included in every release if you wish to delete your data.*

-### SALG (Application) will automatically load the data files from the [console version](https://github.com/Tosoks67/SALG) if you run it in the same directory as them
+### SALG (Application) will automatically load the data files from the [console version](https://github.com/Tosoks67/SALG) if you run it in the same directory as it